peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

     public static readonly PeterO.ExtendedDecimal SignalingNaN;

-A not-a-number value that signals an invalid operation flag when it's passed as an argument to any arithmetic operation in ExtendedDecimal.
+A not-a-number value that signals an invalid operation flag when it's passed as an argument to any arithmetic operation in arbitrary-precision decimal.

 ### Ten